fletchto99/hn-bot-docker/README.md

+**Archived**

+This repo has been archived in favor of a github action.
+Please see https://github.com/joshryandavis/hnbot for more information.

 # HN Bot

 This is a containerized version of the qznc's [hackernews bot](https://github.com/qznc/hn_bot) used to post to [/r/hackernews](https://reddit.com/r/hackernews).
 The bot runs in a cron job every hour.